UcarAhmetMete/Lab1-University/README.md

 To retrieve the information about a course we can use the method `course()` that accepts the course's code and returns a string containing code, title, and teacher separated by commas, e.g., `"10,Object Oriented Programming,James Gosling"`.

+Hints:

-- :point_right: We can safely assume that any university offers no more than 50 courses.
+- &#9758; You can safely assume that any university offers no more than 50 courses.

 ## R4.
 Course attendance